-The Sustainable Monocacy Commission was established in January 2020 through Bill No. 19-17.
-The Sustainable Monocacy Commission will focus on improving water quality, maintaining and restoring the ecological health of the River and its tributaries, conserving and protecting wildlife habitat and the natural, cultural, and scenic qualities of the Monocacy River and its tributaries flowing in and through Frederick County.
+The Sustainable Monocacy Commission’s purpose is to recommend policies that improve water quality, maintain and restore the ecological health and productivity of the Monocacy River and its tributaries, and conserve and protect wildlife habitat and the natural, cultural, and scenic character of the Monocacy River and its tributaries flowing in and through Frederick County.

 2023 Monocacy River Report

 An informational tool to educate and enlighten people about the incredible Scenic Monocacy River.

 A downloadable map identifying the locations of facilities allowing access to the Scenic Monocacy River.

 Monocacy Scenic River Water Trail Map

 A downloadable map, created by the Frederick County Division of Parks and Recreation, containing information about the history, wildlife, and character of the Scenic Monocacy River.